MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-scan-networks-and-content.md

 In this tutorial, you'll learn how to:

 > [!div class="checklist"]
-> * Install the Network Discovery service
 > * Create a network scan job and scan for risky repositories
 > * Add any risky repositories found to a content scan job
 > * Scan your content shares for sensitive content and understand results found

 > [!NOTE]
-> Network Discovery is available only starting in version [2.8.85.0 ](rms-client/unifiedlabelingclient-version-release-history.md#version-2885-public-preview) of the unified labeling scanner, and is in public preview.
+> Network Discovery is available only starting in version [2.8.85.0 ](rms-client/unifiedlabelingclient-version-release-history.md#version-28850) of the unified labeling scanner, and is in public preview.
 If you do not have this version of the client and scanner installed, review the [tutorial prerequisites](#tutorial-prerequisites) and then go straight to [Define and run your content scan job](#define-and-run-your-content-scan-job).
 >

 **Time required:** You can finish this configuration in less than 15 minutes.